28 October 2020- 19 min read

-If your business has a low churn rate, you’ll be benefiting in several ways.
+If your business has a low churn rate, you’ll be beongoingnefiting in several ways.

 The obvious benefit is that if your churn rate is low, your revenues are more stable.
 While you will always have on-going business development activity if you’re looking to grow your business, a low churn rate will reduce the stress on sales teams to close deals and find new clients.
 This itself also protects your revenue, as you won’t be potentially offering discounts in order to get clients onboard.
 Your profitability also benefits, as you won’t necessarily be needing to invest more in marketing in order to attract new business.

-There are several metrics you can use in conjunction with customer churn in order to get an overall view of your business health and to aid strategy and growth decisions.
+There are several metrics you can use in conjunction with customer churn in order to get an overall view of your business's health and to aid strategy and growth decisions.

-As a SaaS business your target Churn rate is always going to be 0%.
+As a SaaS business, your target Churn rate is always going to be 0%.
 However, you should accept that this is unlikely to happen, even the very best businesses can’t make everyone happy all the time.
-What you can do is maximise how you manage churn to both maintain current business while growing new business.
+What you can do is maximize how you manage churn to both maintain current business and grow new business.

-How you calculate churn rate is up to you.
-Just ensure that everyone in your business is clear on how you are measuring it so that analysis and action based on your churn rate is consistent.
+How you calculate the churn rate is up to you.
+Just ensure that everyone in your business is clear on how you are measuring it so that analysis and action based on your churn rate are consistent.